 In the video below, medical oncologist Alicia Morgans, M.D., explains the basics of immunotherapy.

-PROVENGE® (Sipuleucel-T) is a pioneering immunotherapy vaccine treatment that is used in men with advanced, metastatic hormone-resistant, asymptomatic prostate cancer.
-PROVENGE is a personalized immunotherapy that activates the immune system to help fight advanced prostate cancer and has been proven to help specific patients live longer.
+PROVENGE® (Sipuleucel-T) is an immunotherapy vaccine treatment that is used in men with advanced, metastatic hormone-resistant, asymptomatic prostate cancer.
+PROVENGE is a personalized immunotherapy that activates the immune system to help fight advanced prostate cancer and has been proven in clinical studies to help specific patients live longer.

-Immunotherapy or biotherapy uses the patient’s own immune system to fight cancer when standard therapies have failed.
-The only FDA approved immunotherapy for prostate cancer is PROVENGE® (sipuleucel-T).
+Immunotherapy uses the patient’s own immune system to fight cancer.
 PROVENGE fully activates immune cells to better identify prostate cancer cells as abnormal cells in the body.
 Approximately 95% of prostate cancer cells express an antigen called prostatic acid phosphates, or PAP.
-PROVENGE helps a man’s immune cells recognize cells that display PAP and attack those cells
+PROVENGE helps the immune cells recognize cells that display PAP and attack those cells

 A several-year-long study (called PROCEED), with thousands of patients, evaluated the real-world use of PROVENGE in men with asymptomatic or minimally symptomatic mCRPC, found that PROVENGE extends life in men with mCRPC and underscores its added effectiveness in African American men.
 These data were published online in Prostate Cancer and Prostatic Diseases (PCAN), a peer-reviewed Nature Research journal.
 The PROCEED data suggest that African American men exhibit survival differences compared with Caucasian men when treated with sipuleucel-T, especially at lower PSAs values.
 No other prostate cancer treatment has shown this level of added benefit in African American men with mCRPC.
 Sipuleucel-T is FDA-approved for men of any race with mCRPC.